 The goal of therapy for hepatitis C is to achieve a sustained virologic response (SVR), defined as undetectable HCV RNA at least 6 months after cessation of therapy.
-Recent studies have revealed that SVR rates after treatment for acute hepatitis C are as high as 60-100%, substantially better than those for observed with therapy for chronic hepatitis C[3,13,15,16,17,18].
+Studies have revealed that SVR rates after treatment for acute hepatitis C are as high as 60 to 100%, substantially better than those for observed with therapy for chronic hepatitis C[3,19,20,21,22,23,24].
 These trials have also suggested that patients treated during acute hepatitis C have a significantly higher resolution of hepatitis C than the spontaneous recovery rate in untreated patients with acute hepatitis C. Nevertheless, most acute HCV treatment studies have not been controlled, and they have primarily enrolled patients with symptomatic acute infection, a subset of patients that may have higher spontaneous recovery rates.
-Although this issue remains controversial, the American Association for the Study of Liver Disease (AASLD) 2004 has generated interim recommendations stating sufficient data exist to support serious consideration for treatment in most instances for patients with acute hepatitis C, after waiting 2-4 months for possible spontaneous clearance and assuming no contraindication for therapy exists.
-In addition, the AASLD has issued interim recommendations regarding length of therapy and possible therapeutic regimens (Figure 8).
-Below, we provide a more extensive discussion regarding data related to timing of therapy, specific regimens, and length of therapy.
+Although this issue remains controversial, the American Association for the Study of Liver Disease (AASLD) 2009 guidelines provide interim recommendations stating sufficient data exist to support serious consideration for treatment in most instances for patients with acute hepatitis C, after waiting 8 to 12 weeks for possible spontaneous clearance and assuming no contraindication for therapy exists (Figure 8).
+Guidance on length of therapy and possible therapeutic regimens remains less clear.

 Timing of Initiating Therapy for Acute HCV

 Several studies have helped to better define the optimal timing for initiating therapy in the setting of acute HCV infection.
-Recent data clearly demonstrated that initiating treatment during the first months after the diagnosis of acute hepatitis C provided substantial benefit when compared with delaying treatment for one year (SVR 100% versus 53%).
 Since many individuals clear HCV infection spontaneously in the first three months, some experts have argued that beginning treatment too early in the course of the illness might expose those individuals to unnecessary medications and side effects.
-Several studies have employed a strategy of delaying therapy for 8 to 12 weeks after disease onset and impressive SVR rates were preserved[3,16,19,20].
-Unfortunately, whether treatment was initiated 8 to 12 weeks from the time of the exposure or from the time of symptom onset was not uniform among these studies.
-More recently, preliminary results from one study suggested initiating therapy with peginterferon at 20 weeks (as opposed to 8 weeks) after diagnosis of acute hepatitis C had a significant negative impact on SVR rates (SVR 75% versus 94%).
-Taken together, these findings suggest a delay of 8-12 weeks is appropriate prior to making a decision to initiate treatment.
+Several studies have employed a strategy of delaying therapy for 8 to 12 weeks after disease onset and impressive SVR rates were preserved[3,20,26,27].
+Unfortunately, whether treatment was initiated 8 to 12 weeks from the time of symptom onset varied among the studies; the exact onset of infection could not be determined in most cases.
+One study suggested initiating therapy with peginterferon at 20 weeks (as opposed to 8 weeks) after diagnosis of acute hepatitis C had a significant negative impact on SVR rates (SVR 75% versus 94%).
+Taken together, these findings suggest a delay of 8 to 12 weeks is appropriate prior to making a decision to initiate treatment.

 Regimens for Treatment of Acute HCV

-Early studies involving patients with acute HCV infection used relatively low doses of either alpha or beta interferon, typically only 3 times per week, with lackluster SVR rates of approximately 30-60%.
-Higher daily doses (5-6 million units) of interferon either during a 1-month induction period or during the entire course of therapy markedly improved the rate of viral clearance to 85-98%[13,15,22].
-Moreover, results from a recent meta-analysis led to the recommendation to include daily interferon for at least the first month of therapy for acute hepatitis C (if standard interferon monotherapy is used).
-Experts have theorized that daily dosing prevents viral rebound and the development of HCV escape mutants early in the course of therapy.
-The AASLD 2004 recommendations acknowledge peginterferon therapy as a reasonable alternative to standard interferon, especially given the ease of administration.
-In addition, results from very recent studies using peginterferon therapy for acute hepatitis C have demonstrated SVR rates of 80 to 94%[16,17,18,19,20,23].
+Early studies involving patients with acute HCV infection used relatively low doses of either alpha or beta interferon, typically only 3 times per week, with lackluster SVR rates of approximately 30 to 60%.
+Higher daily doses (5 to 6 million units) of interferon either during a 1-month induction period or during the entire course of therapy markedly improved the rate of viral clearance to 85 to 98%[19,28].
+Experts have theorized that daily dosing prevents viral rebound and the development of HCV escape mutants early in the course of therapy, but there is no controlled clinical study to support this intensive dosing over more convenient and more tolerable options.
+The AASLD 2009 guidelines acknowledge peginterferon therapy as a reasonable alternative to standard interferon, especially given the ease of administration and improved pharmacokinetics.
+In addition, results from very recent studies using peginterferon therapy for acute hepatitis C have demonstrated SVR rates of 80 to 94%[20,21,22,26,27,29].
 If treatment for acute HCV infection is initiated, we favor using peginterferon rather than standard interferon, primarily based on its more patient-friendly dosing schedule and data showing its superior efficacy when compared with standard interferon for treatment of patients with chronic HCV infection.
-To date, the addition of ribavirin to interferon has not demonstrated a significant improvement in treatment results of acute HCV and insufficient data exist to recommend for or against the use of ribavirin as part of therapy for acute hepatitis C.
+To date, the addition of ribavirin to interferon has not demonstrated a significant improvement in treatment results of acute HCV and insufficient data exist to recommend for or against the use of ribavirin as part of therapy, except perhaps in HIV-coinfected patients.

 Length of Therapy for Acute HCV